ivoelbert/infinits/README.md

     console.log(`The answer is ${element}`);
 });

-// Also accepts and index
+// Also accepts an index
 Infinits.repeat(0, 10).forEach((element: number, index: number) => {
     console.log(`The element at ${index} is ${element}`);
 });